Book Summary of The Risen Christ: The Forty Days After the Resurrection by Caryll Houselander

 Chapter 9: Rest

-Christ told His apostles that it was better for them that He should go (see John 16:7), that they would no longer see Him nor feel His presence.
-Instead, they must wait for the coming of the Holy Spirit in order to live the Christ-life (see Luke 24:49).
-This preparation for the coming of the Spirit, who is the source of our joy, is the same today as it was two thousand years ago: “the still, quiet mind, acceptance, and remaining close to the Mother of God, resting in her rest while the life of the world grew within her toward the flowering of everlasting joy” (92).
+Even Christ told His apostles to wait.
+He said it was better for them that He go—so that the Spirit could come (John 16:7).
+That same pattern holds for us.
+We are to wait in stillness, with quiet minds and open hearts, just as Mary waited for the Word to be made flesh within her: “The preparation is the same: the still, quiet mind, acceptance, and remaining close to the Mother of God, resting in her rest while the life of the world grew within her toward the flowering of everlasting joy” (92).

 Comments